kevinlin5115/License-Plate-Recognition/README.md

 ## Example Outputs

-Here are some example outputs from our license plate detection and recognition system:
+Here are some example outputs from my license plate detection and recognition system:

 ### Example 1: Clear, front-facing license plate